GnuWin32

 return -1;

-/* obtain handle to file "path"; FILE_FLAG_BACKUP_SEMANTICS is used to open
+/* obtain handle to "path"; FILE_FLAG_BACKUP_SEMANTICS is used to open

 directories */